Technology ❖ AI Integration ❖ Research ❖ Systems Design

 Autonomy

-I believe people have the right to make informed decisions about their own lives — including, and especially, when institutions make that difficult.
+I believe people have the right to make informed decisions about their own lives — especially when institutions make that difficult.
 Autonomy isn’t just a personal value; it’s a design principle.
-Systems that erode it tend to harm the people they claim to serve.
+Systems that erode it harm the people they claim to serve.

 Integrity